den-materials/IoT-Hobby-Projects/README.md

 ## Getting Started

 Head to [this page](http://beagleboard.org/static/beaglebone/latest/README.htm) to get the drivers installed on your machine.
+This will take 5-10 minutes.

 ## Turning the Light on